Binzakens/STM32F407VG_TemperatureAffectFan_Eclipse_20203318/README.md

 ```
 $ git clone https://github.com/Binzakens/STM32F407VG_TemperatureAffectFan_Eclipse_20203318.git
 ```
-3. Follow above instructions will leead you clone the url above into your Eclipse's default workspace directory.
+3. Follow above instructions will lead you clone the url above into your Eclipse's default workspace directory.
 Check whether the directory was there or not.
 The directory should've named 'STM32F407VG_TemperatureAffectFan_Eclipse_20203318'
 4. Open Eclipse IDE
 5. File -> Import -> General -> Choose 'Existing Projects into Workspace' -> Browse the file in /home/*user_name/eclipse-workspace/STM32F407VG_TemperatureAffectFan_Eclipse_20203318
 6. Choose 'Select All' and 'Search for nested projects' option.
 Click Finish!